You can make light tandoori chicken tikka that tastes amazing!

-- Place the yoghurt in a mixing bowl and then whisk in the other rest of the ingredients up to the salt until creamy smooth.
+- Place the yoghurt in a large mixing bowl and whisk in the remaining ingredients (but not the salt) until creamy smooth.
 Add the chicken pieces and rub the marinade into the flesh.
-The chicken needs to marinate for at least 30 minutes but a few hours or overnight will get you tastier results.
+The chicken needs to marinate for at least 30 minutes, but a few hours or overnight will get you tastier results.

-- When ready to cook, set up your bbq for direct heat grilling.
-Skewer the marinated chicken.
+- When ready to cook, set up your barbecue for direct heat cooking.
+Skewer the chicken pieces onto five or six skewers.
 If you are using the tandoori chicken in a creamy curry such as chicken tikka masala, be sure to retain the marinade.
-When the coals are white hot, place the skewers over the heat and grill for about five minutes until you are getting a good char on the underside.
-Flip it over and cook the other side until nicely charred and cooked through.
-Season with salt to taste to serve.
+When the coals are white-hot, place the skewers over the heat and grill for about

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.